loganmc10/openshift-edge-installer/spoke/README.md

 ansible-playbook spoke-playbook.yaml --extra-vars "@install-config.yaml"
 ```
 The Events URL will be printed to the console (so that you can check the progress of the install).
 A kubeconfig file will be written to the playbook folder with this name: \<cluster-name\>-admin-kubeconfig
+# Disconnected registry
+If the hub cluster was configured to use a mirror registry, then the SSL certificate for the mirror registry will automatically be added to additionalTrustedCA on the spoke.
+ImageContentSourcePolicys for the base installation will also be added to the spoke, pointing to the mirror registry.

+If you want to install Operators on the spoke from the disconnected registry, you'll need to add ImageContentSourcePolicys for those operators, as well as create a CatalogSource pointing to the mirror registry.

+See the ```post_manifests_mirror_example``` folder for an example of how you can use the ```postInstallManifestsFolder``` option in the install-config to configure these during the installation process.
 # Automatic installation via virtual media
 Firmware requirements for booting via virtual media are documented [here](https://docs.openshift.com/container-platform/4.11/installing/installing_bare_metal_ipi/ipi-install-prerequisites.html#ipi-install-firmware-requirements-for-installing-with-virtual-media_ipi-install-prerequisites)